mindk-pmishchenko/dev_shop/README.md

 2.1.
 Add email validation
 3. Send checkout form data + products info from the basket to the server to create an order.
 3.1.
 Show successful message, clear checkout form and redirect to ...

+#9
+1. get authToken from the API in the Auth component
+2. get user data from the API before render the Application